EWOC Newsletter: Through successes and setbacks, we will organize

 World of Work 🌍

-NJ – Rutgers Academic Workers Union has a tentative agreement, after a strike was launched by faculty last week.
+New Jersey: Rutgers Academic Workers Union has a tentative agreement (TA) after a strike was launched by faculty last week.
 The TA will now go to a vote from membership, who will decide whether to accept the deal or remain on strike.

-NY – Trader Joe’s workers in New York City rallied yesterday ahead of a union election vote to be held today and tomorrow.
-Workers are seeking to win the first Trader Joe’s union in NYC.
+New York: Trader Joe’s workers in New York rallied yesterday ahead of a union election vote to be held today and tomorrow.
+Workers are seeking to win the first Trader Joe’s union in the city.

-NC – REI workers in Durham have filed for union recognition with RWDSU.
+North Carolina: REI workers in Durham have filed for union recognition with the Retail, Wholesale and Department Store Union (RWDSU).
 They are now the seventh REI location to unionize.

 Week in Labor History 📚

-April 18, 1941 – New York City Transit Authority agrees to hire 200 black bus drivers, after a four week boycott by Harlem residents led by Adam Clayton Powell Jr. The success of the boycott set a precedent which allowed more black workers to get jobs in New York, and also served as a model for the famous Montgomery bus boycott 15 years later.
+April 18, 1941: The New York City Transit Authority agreed to hire 200 Black bus drivers, after a four-week boycott by Harlem residents led by Adam Clayton Powell, Jr. The success of the boycott set a precedent that allowed more Black workers to get jobs in New York and also served as a model for the famous Montgomery bus boycott 15 years later.

 Solidarity,